 Biomedical Graduate Education

-Dr. Tomoko Steen is a tenured research specialist at Science, Technology and Business Division at a leading government academic agency, and an Adjunct Professor of Microbiology and Immunology at Georgetown’s School of Medicine.
+Dr. Tomoko Steen is a tenured senior research specialist at a government agency.
+She also serves as co-director of the MS Program on Biomedical Science Policy and Advocacy, and an Adjunct Professor of Microbiology and Immunology at Georgetown Medical Center.

 board-certified in occupational medicine and is a Fellow of the American College of Preventive Medicine (FACPM) and the American College of Occupational and Environmental Medicine (FACOEM)